FAU-LAP/NOMAD-CAMELS/paper.md

 ![**(a)** The instrument manager allows to install and configure instrument drivers from the curated instrument driver library or the user's hard drive. **(b)** The measurement protocol editor allows users to configure arbitrary measurement sequences. \label{fig:manager_protocols}](pictures/CAMELS_manager_protocol.png)

 ## Instrument Management
-Scientific instruments can be added to NOMAD CAMELS in two ways.
+Scientific instruments can be added to CAMELS in two ways.
 The first involves the _instrument manager_ (c.f. \autoref{fig:manager_protocols}a) to add instruments from the official curated driver repository [@CAMELS_drivers].
 These drivers are installed to the Python environment via _pip_ [@PipDocumentationV23] with each driver being packaged individually.

-The second way is to add self-built drivers by creating the necessary files locally and placing them in the directory specified in the NOMAD CAMELS settings.
+The second way is to add self-built drivers by creating the necessary files locally and placing them in the directory specified in the CAMELS settings.
 To facilitate this process CAMELS provides a _driver builder_ that automatically generates the essential structure and boilerplate code.
 As CAMELS is an open-source project developed by and for the community, users are encouraged to contribute to the driver library by creating pull requests for new drivers on the GitHub repository [@CAMELS_drivers].

 In general, a CAMELS driver comprises two files: one containing the hardware interface communication, the other defining the available instrument settings.
 Data communication to instruments is handled via _channels_ that can be set and/or read; they correspond to an instrument's individual functionality or physical property.